-Policy and legal: Increased operating costs (e.g., higher compliance costs, increased insurance premiums)
+Increased operating costs (e.g., higher compliance costs, increased insurance premiums)

 Increase in operating costs due to carbon taxation.
 The debate on implementation of a carbon tax and or a carbon budget is still inconclusive.
 This creates a particular level of uncertainty for planning.
+The carbon tax will add additional costs to Tiger Brands bottom line, which could impact on competitiveness.
+Further, Eskom might be taxed too and will most likely pass on the costs, which will increase operational costs (electricity bills).
+The carbon tax may also prompt an increase in prices generally, leading to reductions in the disposable income of consumers.

-Short-term
+Time horizon Short-term